README.md

 By evaluating LLMs on tabular classification tasks, we can use standard feature importance methods to assess which features the model uses to compute risk scores.

-You can do so yourself by calling folktexts.cli.eval_feature_importance
+You can do so yourself by calling folktexts.cli.eval_feature_importance (add --help for a full list of options).

 Here’s an example for the Llama3-70B-Instruct model on the ACSIncome task (warning: takes 24h on an Nvidia H100):